 Too many students spend plenty of time studying their notes and textbooks but make the mistake of not practicing for their exams under the conditions in which the exam will take place.

 Practicing with the exam papers is just as important as studying and preparing for the exams.
 And there’s a difference between spending an entire evening completing a practice exam versus completing it in the allotted hour that you will have in class.

-So we’ve reached the end of the 12 Weeks – Study with Me program.
+So with that we’ve reached the end of the 12 Weeks – Study with Me program.
 You’ve did it and I hope you’re well equipped to ace your exams.

 By now, you should have;

 - Covered all topics on your course syllabus

 - Revised and get help with difficult concepts

 - Build up your knowledge bank with help from your peers

 - Obtained the confidence and knowledge to ace your exams.